-Other Versions: Made in 2 sizes, the small editions uses 2 light bulbs.
+Other Versions: This S.A.
+Boulanger brass & chrome reed table lamp exists in 2 sizes.
+The small editions uses 2 light bulbs.
 Made in polished brass, black lacquered brass, brass and chrome… Many different lampshades.
 Made in several variations: with an ostrich egg, different base and so on.
-You can find many examples on this website.
+You can find many examples on Vintageinfo.
 These lamps are often named palm lamps.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.

 All the electric parts of this table lamp were made by VLM Components in the 1960s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.